threefoldtech/info_grid/src/dashboard/solutions/fullVm.md

   - `Public IPv4` flag gives the virtual machine a Public IPv4
   - `Public IPv6` flag gives the virtual machine a Public IPv6
   - `Planetary Network` to connect the Virtual Machine to Planetary network
+  - `Myceluim` to enable mycelium on the virtual machine
-  - `Wireguard Access` to add a wireguard acces to the Virtual Machine
+  - `Wireguard Access` to add a wireguard access to the Virtual Machine
 - `GPU` flag to add GPU to the Virtual machine
   - To deploy a Full VM with GPU, you first need to [rent a dedicated node](../dashboard/dedicated_nodes.md#usage)
 - `Dedicated` flag to retrieve only dedicated nodes